 Focus on giving

 We live in a self-absorbed culture where our kids are being bombarded by messages about what they need to buy and how they need to look.
 A huge gift we can give our kids is to show them the joy in giving to others.
 One year, our children gave each of their grandparents a poster board with their hand prints and messages about what they liked about each grandparent.
 Two of those boards are now framed and adorning the hallway at Grandma and Grandpa’s house.
 Seeing how much their grandparents valued their homemade gift was an important lesson for our kids.
 There are many worthy organizations that are requesting gifts this time of year.
 I think a great gift to give our kids is the chance to participate in giving to others, either in our family or in our community.
 We like to use the World Vision catalog and select gifts like laying chickens to provide a family with food or a bicycle to allow a child to get to school.
 Heifer International also has a gift catalog with charitable gifts to give ranging from $10 and up.
 We’ve had our kids set aside “sharing” money from their allowance, and they can use it how they choose.
-This year, their school did a shoe box drive for Operation Christmas Child, and the boys enjoyed packing up boxes and writing notes.
-We used the tracking option, so they will be able to see where their boxes end up.

 Another great way to give is to volunteer your time.
 Many charities need help delivering presents or food to needy families.
 Why not ask one of your local food banks or other charity organizations if your family can help out for a few hours?

 Give friendship, fun, and growth